Exclusions and Suspensions: FAQ

 What are exclusions/suspensions?

-• Internal exclusion: when a student is removed from lessons to work in isolation under staff supervision
+Internal exclusion: when a student is removed from lessons to work in relative isolation under staff supervision

 Why have exclusions and suspensions?

-Exclusions and suspensions are only used in serious matters and are a “flag” indicating that the level of misbehaviour is so serious that the student has to be removed from classes or the school for a period of time.
-Students who receive repeated suspensions become at risk of permanent exclusion.
+Exclusions and suspensions are only used in serious matters and are a 'flag' indicating that the level of misbehaviour is so serious that the student has to be removed from classes or the school for a period of time.
+This makes clear to the student and to parents/carers what expectations are of them and of the boundaries of the school community Students who receive repeated suspensions become at risk of permanent exclusion.

 When is a student permanently excluded from school?

-Nearly all permanent exclusions are due to a child’s repeated failure to respond to advice/support meaning that other students’ well-being or their effective education is being badly affected.
+Nearly all permanent exclusions are due to a child’s repeated failure to respond to advice/support to improve their behaviour.
+Generally, this means that the persistent poor behaviour is negatively impacting on other students’ (and/or staff’s) wellbeing or educational development.

 Does the school ever permanently exclude for a single incident?